Droitwich Spa: Entertainment

 The Norbury Theatre hosts regular shows year-round, including an annual pantomime, and also shows films.
-The Norbury has an active youth theatre for ages 12 to 18.

 On the outskirts of the town is the famous Chateau Impney, built in the style of a traditional French chateau, which is now a hotel, restaurant and conference centre.
-In Droitwich, the Raven Hotel is a wattle and daub hotel that holds a central position within the town.
+In Droitwich, the grade II listed Raven Hotel was a wattle and daub hotel held a central position within the town, on the afternoon of 10 August 2025, the hotel was severely damaged by an arson attack and destroyed in the process.

 Education

-The Droitwich Spa pyramid of schools works on a three tier system, with one high school: (Droitwich Spa High School); two middle schools (Witton Middle School and Westacre Middle School); and nine first schools (Chawson, Cutnall Green, Hindlip, Ombersley, St. Peter's, St. Joseph's (a Primary School feeding into Blessed Edward Oldcorne Catholic College, Worcester), Tibberton, Westlands—originally Boycott Farm First School—and Wychbold First Schools).
-There is also the private Dodderhill School (formerly named Whitford Hall and Dodderhill), an independent school for girls from 3 to 16 years (with some boys present in the nursery school).
-During 2019 the school merged with Royal Grammar School (RGS) Worcester, under the name RGS Dodderhill.
+The Droitwich Spa pyramid of schools operates on a three tier system, with one high school (Droitwich Spa High School); two middle schools (Witton Middle School and Westacre Middle School); and nine first schools (Chawson, Cutnall Green, Hindlip, Ombersley, St. Peter's, St. Joseph's — a primary school feeding into Blessed Edward Oldcorne Catholic College, Worcester —, Tibberton, Westlands — originally Boycott Farm First School —, and Wychbold First Schools).
+There is also the private Dodderhill School (formerly named Whitford Hall and Dodderhill), an independent school for girls aged 3 to 16 years (with some boys attending the nursery school).
+In 2019, the school merged with the Royal Grammar School (RGS) Worcester, under the name RGS Dodderhill.

 Droitwich children are also educated at schools outside the town including Worcester's Royal Grammar School and the King's School, Hawford Lodge, the Grange, Bromsgrove School with others typically travelling to Birmingham, Kidderminster, Hagley and Stourbridge by rail.

+Media

+Regional local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from either the Bromsgrove or Sutton Coldfield TV transmitters.

+Local radio stations are BBC Hereford and Worcester, Heart West Midlands, Radio Wyvern, Capital Mid-Counties, Greatest Hits Radio Herefordshire & Worcestershire, Hits Radio Herefordshire & Worcestershire, and Smooth West Midlands.

+The Droitwich Standard is the town's weekly local newspaper.